CyberDeck/django-allauth-webauthn/docs/configuration.rst

 ``DJANGO_ALLAUTH_WEBAUTHN_REGISTRATION_ERROR_URL``
 --------------------------------------------------

-Set this to a named URL to redirect the user to after a aborted or failed registration of a security token.
+Set this to an URL to redirect the user to after a aborted or failed registration of a security token.

 Default
     :setting:`LOGIN_REDIRECT_URL`